 My name is Trevor Heywood.
 I moved to Toronto in 2014 and started spending many weekends hiking the city.
 My travels started retracing faint childhood memories in Toronto’s amazing ravine system.
 But they also started traversing into the urban cores, local neighbourhoods, vacant areas, utility corridors, and the other spaces.

 Toronto is where this all started, but it is now in the midst of expanding to other cities in Ontario.
 It’s a source for everything about where our natural and built environments collide.

 If you have any suggestions for future walks, information to add about past walks, or any general questions and comments, please feel free to get in touch.

-In a nutshell, you are free to share and adapt this content as long as you attribute it to me, it is not used for commercial purposes, and you share your content under a similar free license.
+In a nutshell, you are free to share and adapt this content as long as you attribute it to me, it is not used for commercial purposes, and you share your content under a similar free licence.
 You can read a more detailed summary, or view the full legal code.